 - You need to relocate temporarily while your business is in the rebuilding phase.

-- Your business relies on a supplier, but due to problems on their end, you cannot gain access to their store or warehouse.
+- Your business relies on a supplier, but due to problems at their end, you cannot gain access to their store or warehouse.

 - There is damage to the neighboring area of your business and therefore, you cannot gain entrance to your business.